gbar96/Astro-Tutorial/src/pages/posts/post-1.md

 tags: ["astro", "blogging", "learning in public"]
 ---

-# My first Blog Post

-Published on: 2025-06-02

-Welcome to my _new blog_ about learning Astro!
+## Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I Build a new website.

-## What I've accomplished
+### What I've accomplished

 1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.